THE YOUNG PERSON’S MANUAL

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-This is the manual for getting on and staying on the path of development.
+This is a short manual for getting on and staying on the path of development.
 It has twelve chapters, and the first four are the most important.
-It is a little unworldly, but don’t let that bother you.
-It is worth the effort.

 THE FIRST SECTION